Reusable Foodware Cafeteria Grants

 Application support available

-Applicants are strongly encouraged to contact us to discuss their proposed project before submitting an application.
-Resources for equipment and vendor recommendations, cost estimates, logistical guidance for reusable foodware implementation, and hands-on help during rollout are available.
-This support is available both before grant applications are submitted, as well as during implementation of awarded grant projects.
-To request support, please reach out to Reusable Foodware Grant Manager, Ben Duggan here.
+StopWaste strongly encourages applicants to contact us to discuss their proposed project before submitting an application.
+We offer valuable resources, including equipment and vendor recommendations, cost estimates, logistical guidance for reusable foodware implementation, and hands-on assistance during rollout.
+This support is available both before grant applications are submitted and during the implementation of awarded grant projects.

 Grantee Highlights